Transverse-mode coupling and diffraction loss in tunable Fabry-P\'erot microcavities: Experimental Results

 We observe that increased loss appears mainly when higher-order transverse modes become degenerate with the fundamental mode.
 Therefore it is instructive to study cavity transmission spectra for different mirror separations.
 A typical spectrum of a cavity at high finesse is shown in Fig. 3 (a), where we probe the cavity with a narrow-band laser and tune the mirror separation across one free spectral range.
 To map out the mode profile, we raster-scan a nanoparticle placed on the large mirror using the cavity mode and evaluate the introduced loss from the cavity transmission of each of the modes \cite{Mader14}.
-The mode shapes clearly resemble those of Hermite-Gaussian modes orientated along the principle axes of the mirror profile.
+The mode shapes clearly resemble those of Hermite-Gaussian modes orientated along the principal axes of the mirror profile.
 For a given mode with transverse mode order $ (m,n) $ and axial mode order $ q $, the cavity resonance frequencies for a spherical mirror cavity are given by

 where $\xi^{(x,y)}=\arccos\sqrt{1-d/r_c^{(x,y)}}$ is the Gouy phase.
 Note that the degeneracy of modes with the same transverse mode order $ m+n $ is lifted by the ellipticity of the profile, leading to families of modes with $ m+n+1 $ members.
+In this regard, the mirror ellipticity is useful since it allows to study the impact of the modes separately.
 Figure 3 (b) shows spectra like the one in (a) as a function of cavity length for 856\,nm probe light, where $ \F \approx 1200$ to improve the visibility of the resonances.
 The logarithmic color scale is set for each cavity length to optimize the signal-to-background ratio.
 With increasing mirror separation, the spacings between the transverse modes increase and eventually, higher-order modes can become resonant with the next fundamental mode.
 This is given when the differential Gouy phase fulfills

 where $j$ is an integer.

 When evaluating the measured transverse modes, we find that their frequencies deviate from the spectrum given by Eq.\ 2, and Eq.\ 3 fails to predict the positions of the observed resonances.
 An accurate description is possible by the model discussed in the next section.
 The white lines in Fig.\ \ref{fig:Spectra} (b) show the predicted resonances of the modes $ (0,m+n) $ and $ (m+n,0) $ for the lowest few mode orders $ m+n $.